Guests and Visitors to the School

 Entrance & Exit Procedures

-To maintain a safe and settled school tone we ask that students use their classroom’s designated outside exit doors when entering and exiting the building.
-In the morning students should wait outside until the warning bell at 8:27 am and then line up at their designated door.
-Please use these designated outside exit doors as waiting and meeting points whenever possible.
+To maintain a safe and settled school zone we ask that students use their classroom’s designated outside doors when entering and exiting the building.
+In the morning students should wait outside until the warning bell at 8:25 am and then line up at their designated door.
+Please use these designated outside doors as waiting and meeting points whenever possible.

-Supervision is provided at Golden Ears between 8:25 am and 2:25 pm.
-Several staff members are also always on duty during recess and lunch.
+Supervision is provided at Golden Ears between 8:25 am and 2:20 pm.
+Several staff members are also on duty during recess and lunch.